 For instance, in 2014, this self-professed property Svengali set up operations in Singapore through a company called Global Property Education Pte Ltd (GPE, later rebranded as Australian Investments and Migration Pte Ltd).

-for that business promoted the teaching of strategies for people who were not Australian citizens or permanent residents to buy ‘property in Australia by facilitating legal structuring’.
+The website for that business promoted the teaching of strategies for people who were not Australian citizens or permanent residents to buy ‘property in Australia by facilitating legal structuring’.
 The site also promoted asset protection services and distressed property strategies.

 Her promotional material for this venture claimed GPE had devised a ‘legal and safe mechanism’ for clients to make “unlimited” acquisitions of pre-owned or second-hand residential dwellings without the Australian Foreign Investment Review Board approval.